Military Service Members' Legal Rights

 After the repeal but prior to the Supreme Court’s 2013 ruling in United States v.
 Windsor, gay, lesbian, and bisexual service members still did not enjoy the same benefits afforded to heterosexual service members.
 This was primarily due to the Defense of Marriage Act (DOMA), which prevented same-sex couples from accessing federal benefits given to married opposite sex couples.

 In Windsor, the Supreme Court struck down as unconstitutional the section of DOMA that required the federal government to withhold benefits from service members in same-sex marriages.
 After that ruling, veterans’ spousal protections became available to same-sex spouses.
 The Department of Defense announced it would offer spousal and family benefits to those in same-sex marriages on the same terms as it did to those in opposite sex marriages.
 Service members in same-sex marriages now have the right to receive corresponding military health insurance coverage, a housing allowance, military ID cards and survivor benefits.
-All can be claimed retroactively to the date of the Windsor ruling.

 Issues Affecting Transgender Military Service Members’ Rights